David-Patow/Drains1268TwinOakLn/README.md

 ![G - Patow-Drain-B.jpg](Patow-Drain-G.jpg)

-Photo H : On Smith Rd, looking down Weber Ln.
+Photo H : On Smith Rd, looking down Weber Ln, towards the creek.
+The ditch on Weber Ln here is quite shalllow, but I don't think that's part of the problem.

 ![H - Patow-Drain-B.jpg](Patow-Drain-H.jpg)

 Photo I : Back at the same spot as Photo C, but looking down Twin Oak Ln, towards the creek.
 Water under the driveway is flowing.
+The overflow is visible.
 In the distance, the blockage is indicated.

 ![I - Patow-Drain-B.jpg](Patow-Drain-I.jpg)